axelchalon/axelchalon.github.io/0-book-review/_posts/2023-10-25-all-about-love-bell-hooks-summary.md

 		* "By learning to love, we learn to accept change.
 Without change, we cannot grow.
 Our will to grow in spirit and truth is how we stand before life and death, ready to choose life."
 (As opposed to stagnation.)
 			* "We are all capable of shifting our paradigms"
 		* We tend to turn our back on love when its practice brings up pain, while this is precisely the moment that could lead to a breakthrough and awakening.
 			* "The place of suffering — the place where we are broken in spirit — when accepted and embraced, is also a place of peace and possibility.
-Our sufferings do not magically end; instead we are able to wisely alchemically recycle them." (× Subliming feelings, [Psycho-Cybernetics]({% link 0-book-review/_posts/2023-08-15-the-new-psycho-cybernetics-summary.md %}))
+Our sufferings do not magically end; instead we are able to wisely alchemically recycle them." (× [subliming feelings]({% link 0-book-review/_posts/2023-08-15-the-new-psycho-cybernetics-summary.md %}#^sublime-feelings), Psycho-Cybernetics)
 			* You have to learn to accept pain as part of love.
 Pain is a necessity, suffering is optional.
 * Spiritual practice is "the liberation of the heart, which is love [...]; to uncover the radiant, joyful heart within each of us and manifest this radiance to the world" (joy, self-expression and letting each other radiate, be the full expression of themselves.)
 	* "All awakening to love is spiritual awakening" (though not all spiritual awakening is awakening to love)